Four pints of milk,

 “You’re amazing!”, “you’re so smart!”, these really matter to an empath because you are validating them for their contribution.
 In return for their work, you give them a little temporary ego boost.
 Empaths often don’t do something for anything in return, so something they didn’t ask for and weren’t expecting (like a compliment) can leave them feeling good.
 Even a sincere and heartfelt “thankyou” will do.
 Say it, and really mean it.

 5. Allow The Empath Time

 Personally, I don’t advise taking time outside of the home, unless you really have to.
-The exception to the rule is if you want to run an errand, like taking the dog for a walk.
-In all cases, it’s important to communicate politely and respectfully with an empath, tell them where you are going or how long you might be.
+The exception to rule is if you want to get some exercise or run an errand, like taking the dog for a walk.
+In all cases it’s important to communicate politely and respectfully with an empath, tell them where you are going or how long you might be.
 Try and avoid overwhelming them, and understand that their request is about them, not you.
 For empaths, be polite, open, and try not to throw things or slam doors.
 I know it’s difficult because I have been guilty of doing so myself, but it’s imperative that we try to keep a lid on things out of respect for others as well.

 A Final Tip On Self-care For Empaths

 As empaths, one of our biggest flaws is that we put everybody and everything else first, and ourselves last.
 To each of you, YOU are the most important person.

 When I was fifteen, I had an on-off relationship with a young man.
 During a chat with him in the smoker’s room (he smoked, I didn’t), he told me that I was the most important person in my life.